KiaraTesen/VA_InverseOptimizationProblem/AdditionalInformation/CreatingVM.md

 14. When the machine is off, check the RAM and the number of processors assigned to the virtual machine depending on the problem.

-15. Configure network adapters:
-* When the machine is off.
+15. Configure network adapters when the machine is off:
 * Private network to communicate with other nodes.
 In "Settings" - "Network" -  "Adapter 1" - Check "Enable Network Adapter".
 * To communicate the host with the server.
 In "Settings" - "Network" -  "Adapter 2" - Check "Enable Network Adapter" - Select "Host-only Adapter" / "VirtualBox Host-Only Ethernet Adapter #2".